Have you ever heard about Ignition Bars?

 If you swing trade you can search for them on H1, H4, Daily, Weekly, Monthly time frames.

 How should I trade Ignition Bars?

-On our trading school we teach our students and use special strategies to trade this kind of candles.
+On our trading school, we teach our students and use our powerfull trading strategies to trade this kind of candles.

 But you can actually trade it using any strategy that you want.

 When you see an Ignition Bar just follow that direction.

 Ignore setups in the opposite direction and follow the main trend.

 You’ll improve your performance a lot with this simple trading setup.